Does your coffee taste bland and watery? There could be several reasons for this, so, why does my coffee taste watery?

 Not Enough Coffee

 This might sound like a no-brainer, but a lot of people’s coffee tastes watery simply because they are not using enough coffee to begin with.
+You need to know how much coffee grounds or how many coffee beans to use per cup.
 This is why it’s important to pay attention to your coffee bean type and know the recommended amount to be used when brewing.

 How to Make Coffee Less Watery

 Don’t suffer from weak-tasting coffee.
 Instead, take note of the following tips to avoid it at all costs:

 As mentioned above, one of the reasons why your coffee tastes water is probably because you didn’t brew it long enough.
 This is why you should know how long you should brew your coffee.

 The duration of coffee brewing differs depending on the type of bean that you are using and the brewing method.
 To avoid watery coffee, it’s recommended to brew your coffee for 5 minutes if you are using a drip system.
 Meanwhile, if you are using a French Press, brew it for between 2 to 4 minutes.

 You can get a stronger coffee flavorful if you brew it for a longer period.
 It needs to be said that, stronger coffee doesn’t mean more caffeine, despite what others say.

 Lightly roasted coffee has more delicate flavors.
 Meanwhile, dark roast coffee has more straightforward flavors.
 If your goal is to have a strong-tasting coffee, you should opt for a dark roast coffee.